 Vaccines often require lengthy testing on thousands of people before they are allowed to be sold.
 But in 2002 and 2003, the Sars outbreak came and went before a vaccine could be produced.
 In fact, there is still no protective vaccine for Sars available.

-Regarding Ebola, the first vaccine was produced by Merck, and successfully deployed in Guinea, west Africa, in 2015.
+Regarding Ebola, the first vaccine was produced by MSD, and successfully deployed in Guinea, west Africa, in 2015.
 At the time it was an unlicensed drug, yet it was rolled out in the country for "compassionate use" after the authorisation of the Guinean government.
-Merck's vaccine was not given regulatory approval in the US until last year.
+MSD's vaccine was not given regulatory approval in the US until last year.

 Another Ebola vaccine by Johnson & Johnson was made available from 2019 in the Democratic Republic of Congo.